rlaphoenix/pynfogen/README.md

 An NFO (aka .nfo, .NFO, a contraction of "Info" or "Information") is a commonly used filename extension for text files that accompany various releases with information about them.

-They are used to deliver release information about the media, such as the title, release date, authorship, etc. They also commonly contain elaborate [ANSI art](https://en.wikipedia.org/wiki/ANSI_art).
+They are for delivering release information about the media, such as the title, release date, authorship, etc. They also commonly contain elaborate [ANSI art](https://en.wikipedia.org/wiki/ANSI_art).

 An NFO is generally archaic, do not think otherwise.
 Originally, NFO files would be shared through IRC, Usenet,